gor181/react-notification-system-redux/README.md

 # react-notification-system-redux

-Wrapps [react-notification-system](https://github.com/igorprado/react-notification-system) into a component and exposes actions and reducer.
+Wraps [react-notification-system](https://github.com/igorprado/react-notification-system) into a component and exposes actions and reducer.

 Open for PR's and contributions!